-Then I used a white chalk paint and did a couple coats.
+Then I used a white chalk spray paint and did a couple of coats.

-I didn’t think it looked “chalky” and I wasn’t a huge fan of the stark white
+Even though it claims to have a chalky finish, I didn’t think it looked “chalky” and I wasn’t a huge fan of the stark white.

-I mixed the paint with equal parts water.
-Basically, I just mixed it until it looked good and liquidy.
+I took some creamy white paint that I’ve used on other projects around the house and mixed the paint with equal parts water.
+Basically, I just mixed it until it looked good and liquid-y.

-Tip: When painting your fireplace, the best way is to paint it over the brick with a paintbrush, then blot it with a cloth.
+Tip: When whitewashing your fireplace, I found the best way is to paint it over the brick with a paintbrush, then blot it with a cloth.
 All the blogs I read said it took forever.
 I really didn’t think it took that long, maybe 1 hr 30min for the whole thing.
 But I also had to be somewhere, so that deadline could have helped.